mylesieong/lunar-note-springboot/README.md

 In the html part, it simply uses JQuery to launch a restful webservice consumption.

 In the java package, spring-boot is used and the configuration is defined in class `com.bcm.app.App`.
 The request url mapping and AS400 API resource requesting logic are defined in class `com.bcm.app.CentralController`.
-3 kinds of restful api result are defined as `com.bcm.app.DateResult`, `com.bcm.app.LoginResult` and `com.bcm.app.InquiryResult`.
+2 kinds of restful api result are defined as `com.bcm.app.DateResult` and `com.bcm.app.InquiryResult`.

 ## How to build